sourceincite/sourceincite.github.io/_posts/0000-00-00-silent-schneider-revealing-a-hidden-patch-in-ecostruxure-operator-terminal-expert.md

 pPQ$M
 ```

-<p class="cn" markdown="1">When attempting to determine the file types of the .db files and/or inspect the content, we quickly see that the files are encrypted (and compressed using deflate).
-Normally this wouldn't be an issue, but the Security.db file can contain sentive information such as usernames and passwords.</p>
+<p class="cn" markdown="1">When attempting to determine the file types of the .db files and/or inspect their content, we can quickly see that the files are encrypted and compressed using deflate.
+Normally this wouldn't be an issue, but the Security.db file, it can contain sensitive information such as usernames and passwords.</p>

 ```
 saturn:~ mr_me$ ./eco.py